mathigon/textbooks/content/fractals/content.md

 > id: coastline-dimension

-A few decades later, the mathematician [Benoit Mandelbrot](bio:mandelbrot) stumbled upon Richardson's work in a discarded library book, while working at IBM.
+A few decades later, the mathematician [Benoit Mandelbrot](bio:mandelbrot) stumbled upon Richardson’s work in a discarded library book, while working at IBM.
 He recognised its significance, and also how it relates to more recent research on fractals and dimensions.